 where I is the identity matrix and D is its differential matrix.
 The computational time and space can be optimized, using sparse matrices and Cholesky factorization.
 The resulted over-smoothed signal represents the baseline and is therefor subtracted from the measurement.
-This way, the amplitudes remain intact, but the baseline drifts and jumps are removed and signal baseline is set to zero, example Figure 4.
+This way, the amplitudes remain intact, but the baseline drifts and jumps are removed and the signal baseline is set to zero, example Figure 4.

 Figure 4: A close up of all three summaries before and after the baseline correction.